philippslang/tensor_permeability/README.md

 			}
 		}

-produces a screen summary like so
+and produces a screen summary like so

 		Simulation Result Summary
 		===========================